MichaelStan27/Oddyssey-Project/README.md

 ### Additional setup
 1. Generate encryption keys for API (`php artisan passport:install`) This command needed for API to work properly
+2. Link storage to public directory (`php artisan storage:link`) Put all the games assets in `storage/app/public/games`